A thrilling time for adapted skiers and boarders

 Vermont Adaptive is the group providing the guides.

-Vermont Adaptive is working with the United States Association of Blind Athletes at the Winter Ski Festival at Pico.
+Vermont Adaptive worked with the United States Association of Blind Athletes at the Winter Ski Festival at Pico.

 “This particular weekend we’ll have about 35 athletes that are blind or visually impaired, and for each person, they’ll have anywhere between three and five guides with them,” said Jackson.
 “It’s a pretty big weekend for us, because there’s over 100 people in our program space, and our volunteer instructors, they’re either a lead guide, so they’re be the one calling out the commands of which way to turn and that sort of thing, and we also have shadows and blockers, they ski around the person to keep some space between them and other people skiing on the mountain.”

-While this weekend’s event is for skiers who are blind or visually impaired, Vermont Adaptive works with people who have any kind of disability.
+While last weekend’s event was for skiers who are blind or visually impaired, Vermont Adaptive works with people who have any kind of disability.

 “It could be a physical disability, somebody in a wheelchair; it could be emotional-behavioral, cognitive, kids with autism, folks that might have cerebral palsy, it runs the gamut what we serve as far as disabilities, and then we just adapt each individual lesson to that person,” said Jackson.